madnuttah/unbound-docker/doc/DETAILS.md

 ### CacheDB (Redis)

-Even it takes a little more effort, I recommend accessing the CacheDB rather via [Unix Socket](https://www.howtogeek.com/devops/what-are-unix-sockets-and-how-do-they-work/) than via tcp.
+Even it takes a little more effort, we recommend accessing the CacheDB rather via [Unix Socket](https://www.howtogeek.com/devops/what-are-unix-sockets-and-how-do-they-work/) than via tcp.
 The speed is superior in comparison to a tcp connection.

 Due to the restricted environment of the image, it's not possible to just map and access the redis server's socket but need to use a "proxy" container which provides access to both containers, `unbound` as well as `unbound-db`, so there's an additional busybox container providing the socket in an own volume.